 - small business start-up kits to graduating participants

-In Beirut, our local partner will run two centres for 800 children and their parents or carers.
-They will provide:
+In Beirut, our local partner will run eight centres providing support to around 1280 children and their parents or caretakers.
+They'll provide:

 - education in core subjects like maths, science and English